 The use of English as an international language is so widespread that even people with two distinct native languages who don't speak each other's language are likely to use English as their common language for interaction.
 An example of this would be countries like Malaysia, Singapore and the Emirates.
 While English is not the local language in those places, English is still used in order to communicate with the many immigrants and tourists from all over the world.
 This is despite the fact that these visitors themselves might not be native English speakers.

 Other Global Languages

-The global expansion of Arabic has an older history.
+- Arabic: The global expansion of Arabic has an older history.
 The Muslim empires in the early centuries of Islam's expansion made it an international language as it was the main language spoken in the large territories of the Caliphate.
-Originally mainly spoken in the Arabian Peninsula, today it has over 400 million speakers as it expanded into Northern Africa.
+Originally mainly spoken in the Arabian Peninsula, today it has more than 270 million speakers (note that this number only accounts for Standard Arabic) as it has expanded into Northern Africa.
 It is also the language used for Islamic rituals by Muslims around the world.

 The globalisation of language will be accelerated even further by advances in modern technology, which are taking place faster then ever before.
 There are several innovations specifically aimed at letting us communicate in different languages.
 One example would be Google's Pixel Buds, which can work as a live translator of 40 languages once connected to the internet.
 Online tools such as Google Translate are helping people around the world translate information by simply copying and pasting the text.
 The ease of communication provided by such tools is quickly turning our world into a global village.

 Could a Global Language Lead to Fewer Conflicts?

 The ability to interact with people around the world has far-reaching consequences.
 It is the main trigger that will result in the convergence of cultures, religions and ideologies.
 The societal impacts of these changes will be phenomenal.
 In the past, people in the same region who spoke the same language were likely to be seen as a unit.
 They would form a nation, with a common religion, culture and approach to life.